 4) Floor joists are also subject to premature failure if your deck is less than 3 feet off the ground.
 The best way to manage a deck close to ground level absorbing moisture is to place a vapor barrier under the deck.
 This barrier will dry out faster than wet soil and keep the soil underneath the barrier dry, prohibiting vegetational growth.

 5) If your deck steps are not supported by a concrete pad but rather rest directly on the ground, you should inspect your step stringers for excessive mildew growth and rot.

 So, these are the areas to inspect, but how do you discern normal wear from wood that needs replacing?
 That’s the million-dollar question that we are going to answer!

 Distinguishing Normal Wood Wear from Failure

-Structural integrity is critical to any deck, porch, or suspended structure for safety.
-Sure, freshly stained wood is beautiful, but if it can’t be weighted and doesn’t safely support foot traffic, it’s essentially hazardous and useless.
+For safety, structural integrity is critical to any deck, porch, or suspended structure.
+Freshly stained wood is beautiful, but it’s hazardous and useless if it can’t be weighted and doesn’t safely support foot traffic.

 Although when your deck is showing slight wear or has a few boards that are starting to fail, it doesn’t mean your deck is a total loss!
 The floor and handrails can be removed and rebuilt if the substructure remains intact.
 But there is a distinguishable difference between normal wood wear and decay.

 Normal wear includes the wood changing color, often to gray.
 Most wood sold is farm-raised and more subjected to splits and wood checking.
 So, minor breaks and cracks are regular and do not deem replacement.

 On the other hand, wood rot is another subject.
-Even if the wood doesn’t appear degenerated entirely yet is soft and pliable, pull it out!
+Pull it out even if the wood doesn’t appear degenerated entirely yet is soft and pliable!
 Follow the mold and mildewed areas when searching for wood rot and failure.
 These areas typically fail and degenerate faster than drier areas.

-Wood rot is perpetual, causing further damages, and should be removed.
-For example, rotted deck boards can lead to a rotted sub-structure such as floor joists!
+Wood rot is perpetual, causing further damage, and should be removed.
+For example, rotted deck boards can lead to a rotted sub-structure, such as floor joists!